rekmus/silgy/README.md

 QS_DEF_DONT_ESCAPE|Don't escape value

 ### USERS
 Use users module.
 It provides an API for handling all registered users logic, including common things like i.e. password reset.
 You need to have DBMYSQL defined as well. (and some tables in the database, specs coming soon)
+### USERSBYEMAIL
+[USERS](https://github.com/silgy/silgy#users) compilation switch is required.

+Use email to authenticate users.
+### USERSBYLOGIN
+[USERS](https://github.com/silgy/silgy#users) compilation switch is required.

+Use login to authenticate users.
 ## API Reference
 I am trying to document everything here, however the first three macros (REQ, OUT and QS) is enough to write simple web application in Silgy.
 ## Macros